aginamena/Survey-Form/README.md

-Every developer has a journey for whey he/she chose such field.
+Every web developer has a journey for whey he/she chose to become a web developer.
 This survey is for them.